jagardaniel/battlebit-serverbrowser/README.md

 #### Todo

 - Search is slow/delayed when many servers are listed.
 Not sure why.
-- It is not possible to hover or select text in the last table row
 - Max height for multiselect list with many items.
 - Click on each server row to show more detailed information (slide down)